-Learning to properly pace your runs is a key element of half marathon success.
+Learning to properly pace your runs is a key element of 5k success.

 - 80 to 100% of your mileage will be done at a conversational pace, the pace in which you can easily talk.
 This includes the Saturday long run.
 Running greater than 20% of your mileage faster than conversational pace is strongly discouraged, as it leads to increased rate of injury, and fails to develop the cellular changes that are needed to run longer and faster.
-Trust us, run slow to run fast. - 20% or less of your mileage will be done at tempo pace (or harder), a pace that is comfortably hard, but at which you can still speak a few words at a time.
-Tempo pace develops mental toughness and metabolic fitness.
+Trust us, run slow to run fast.
+For some this will mean you need to walk hills at first to be able to stay in the conversational zone.
+This is OK! - For Plan C runners, 20% or less of your mileage will be done at a pace that is comfortably hard, but at which you can still speak a few words at a time.
+This harder pace develops mental toughness and metabolic fitness.